GoogleCloudPlatform/datashare-toolkit/marketplace/PREREQUISITES.md

 accounts with the appropriate permissions so that the Deployment Manager can deploy the full solution automatically.

-##  Update Compute Engine service account from Google Cloud Console
+##  Update service account from Google Cloud Console
 1. Login to Google Cloud Console and select `IAM` from the menu.

 ![IAM Menu Item](images/IAM.png "IAM Menu Item")